deepgenerativemodels/notes/autoregressive/index.md

 Learning and inference
 ======================

 Recall that learning a generative model involves optimizing the closeness between the data and model distributions.
-One commonly used notion of closeness in the KL divergence between the data and the model distributions.
+One commonly used notion of closeness is the KL divergence between the data and the model distributions.

 {% math %}
 \min_{\theta\in \mathcal{M}}d_{KL}
 (p_{\mathrm{data}}, p_{\theta}) = \mathbb{E}_{\mathbf{x} \sim p_{\mathrm{data}} }\left[\log p_{\mathrm{data}}(\mathbf{x}) - \log p_{\theta}(\mathbf{x})\right]
 {% endmath %}

 Before moving any further, we make two comments about the KL divergence.
 First, we note that the KL divergence between any two distributions is asymmetric.
 As we navigate through this chapter, the reader is encouraged to think what could go wrong if we decided to optimize the reverse KL divergence instead.
-Secondly, the KL divergences heavily penalizes any model distribution $$p_\theta$$ which assigns low probability to a datapoint that is likely to be sampled under $$p_{\mathrm{data}}$$.
+Secondly, the KL divergences heavily penalizes any model distribution $$p_\theta$$ which assigns a low probability to a datapoint that is likely to be sampled under $$p_{\mathrm{data}}$$.
 In the extreme case, if the density $$p_\theta(\mathbf{x})$$ evaluates to zero for a datapoint sampled from $$p_{\mathrm{data}}$$, the objective evaluates to $$+\infty$$.

 Since $$p_{\mathrm{data}}$$ does not depend on $$\theta$$, we can equivalently recover the optimal parameters via maximizing likelihood estimation.